art-test-stack/LLM-UQ-with-TM/README.md

 ### Interpreting Results

 * After training, you can evaluate FinLLM performance on FinQA (exact-match, F1, etc.).
 [This](notebooks/training_res.ipynb) notebook provides an example of how to visualize training dynamics and performance metrics.
-For example, it retrive the figure below which illustrates the training loss over accumulation batches, for each models evaluated in the thesis.
+For example, it retrieve the figure below which illustrates the training loss over accumulation batches, for each models evaluated in the thesis.

 <div align="center">